boonchris/argocd-demo/README.md

 ```bash
 kubectl apply -f argocd-applications.yaml
 ```
 ArgoCD will now all applications defined in the argocd-applications directory.
+This includes:
-This includes the frontend and backend based on the manifests in the azure-vote-app directory of this repository.
+- The Azure Vote App (frontend and backend) based on the manifests in the azure-vote-app directory of this repository
+- Keycloak and its based on the keycloak.yaml Helm chart

 After deployment, the ArgoCD UI will show two applications: the parent and the child application.
 ![argocd-ui](images/argocd-ui.png)